untillpro/untill-driver-api2/docs/fiscal_printers.md

   - `FiscalZReportsByDatesRequest` - Z-reports by date range requested
   - `FiscalZReportsByNumbersRequest` - Z-reports by number range requested
   - `NonFiscalPrintRequest` - non-fiscal print requested
+- `getSettings` - is a way to customize some default driver behaviour
+  - `zReportByDatesKinds` - supported Z-report kinds printed by dates